realkoder/ruby-playground/README.md

 =>
 [#<Product:0x000000013eb20798 id: 1, name: "T-Shirt", created_at: "2025-05-24 16:52:45.450023000 +0000", updated_at: "2025-05-24 16:52:45.450023000 +0000">,
  #<Product:0x000000013eb20658 id: 2, name: "Crewneck", created_at: "2025-05-24 16:54:44.025091000 +0000", updated_at: "2025-05-24 16:54:44.025091000 +0000">]

+# Query by searching for a specific column value
+Product.where(name: "Crewneck")

+# Sort by a given column either asc or desc
+Product.order(name: asc)

+# Lookup a record by ID
+Product.find(1)

+# Update a record by .update
+product = Product.find(1)
+product.update(name: "Hoodie")

+# Update a record by .save
+product = Product.find(1)
+product.name = "T-Shirt"
+product.save

+# Delete a record
+product = Product.find(1)
+product.destroy

 ```

 ---